kaisarmasum/GRSS-Data-Fusion-with-QHDC/README.md

-# 🌊 QuantumHDC for Flood Mapping (NASA BEYOND Challenge 2024) - Team tML-ECT
+# 🌊 QuantumHDC for Flood Mapping (NASA BEYOND Challenge 2024) - Team tML-ECT - FINALIST

 🚀 Welcome to our solution for the **NASA BEYOND Challenge: Novel Computing Architectures for Flood Analysis**, where we tackle flood rapid mapping using **Hyperdimensional Computing (HDC)** and **Quantum Simulation**.